TokhirovaMunira/wdio-test/README.md

-This project is to automate the testing of the https://cloud.google.com/ website.
+This project is to automate the testing of the pastebin.com and https://cloud.google.com/ websites.
 Make sure that you have node.js installed.
 Then run the following command in the terminal:
 ```